+Wongu University of Oriental Medicine!
 Wongu University is the first and only school of Oriental medicine in the state of Nevada.
 We are a dynamic community of healers committed to promoting health and wellbeing through the knowledge and practice of Oriental medicine and our faculty seeks to work together with the students to learn, research and further develop the contribution of Oriental medical science.
 Our faculty and students are expanding and developing our engagement with the community here in Las Vegas and connecting our healing mission to serving the world.